murabus/murabus/content/research/worksinprogress.md

 "Local News and Political Competition" (with Johanna Dunaway)

-"Political Economy of Demographic Aging" (with Margarita Estévez-Abe)
+"Municipalities and Territorial Reforms in the Context of Authoritarianism" (with Sabri Ciftci)

 "Local Media Access and Voter Confidence" (with Kexin Bai)